Journal: Dementia and Geriatric Cognitive Disorders

 The strategies to abrogate the negative impacts of these factors are the basis for non-pharmacological approaches to reduce dementia risk, or to reduce the substantial neuropsychiatric burden.
 Of note, previous single-intervention failures stress the critical need for a new multimodal preventive approach where combinations of modifiable risk factors and disease mechanisms are targeted simultaneously.
 Further, there is increasing recognition that underserved ethnic groups have higher prevalence of modifiable risk factors than the country's majority population.

 This call for articles aims to collect research articles and reviews describing the latest developments in the research and implementation of non-pharmacological approaches to reduce dementia and co-morbidities.
-We will consider original research articles, brief reports, protocols and review articles focusing on, but not strictly limited to, the following topics:
+We will consider original research articles, brief reports, protocols, review articles and systematic reviews focusing on, but not strictly limited to, the following topics:

 - Application of single/multi-modal non-pharmacological approaches to reduce risk or severity of dementia.